 - 1. No occupied or valuable structures should be constructed in the Red Avalanche Hazard Zones. - 2.
-Occupied and valuable structures should be located outside of the Blue and Yellow Zones, wherever practical. - No critical structures should be constructed in the Blue or Yellow Zones.
+Occupied and valuable structures should be located outside of the Blue and Yellow Zones, wherever practical. - 3.
+No critical structures should be constructed in the Blue or Yellow Zones.
 Critical structures include emergency response facilities (police, fire, ambulance, clinics), hospitals and schools. - 4.
-No high-occupancy structures (hotels, apartments, auditoriums, etc.) should be constructed in the Blue Zones. - 5.
+No high-occupancy structures (hotels, apartments, auditoriums, etc.) should be constructed in the Red or Blue Zones. - 5.
 If low-occupancy, residential or commercial structures are constructed in the Blue Avalanche Hazard Zones, they should be located as low as practical in the Blue Zone and designed to withstand avalanche impact and static loads.
 Avalanche loads cannot be determined until the location, geometry and orientation of the structures are known. - 6.
-Occupied structures in the Yellow Avalanche Hazard Zone should be designed to withstand avalanche impact and static loads, including stagnation pressures from the suspension component (powder blast), which can act to heights of 100-feet or more.
+Based on uncertainties, occupied structures in the Yellow (Low) Avalanche Hazard Zone should be designed to withstand avalanche impact and static loads.
+In larger avalanche paths (more than 1000 vertical foot fall), stagnation pressures from the suspension component (powder blast) can act to heights of 50-feet or more.
 Avalanche loads cannot be determined until the location, geometry and orientation of the structures are known. - 7.
 Site and architectural designs should address avalanche hazards in the Blue and Yellow Zones.
 Building entries and outdoor living spaces, especially hot tubs and heated outdoor spaces, should be placed in protected areas away from the avalanche-facing side of the building.
-Windows and doors on the uphill side should be avoided or designed for impact. - 8.
-All utilities in avalanche zones should be buried.
-Gas lines, utility meters and fire hydrants in avalanche zones should be protected to prevent damage. - 9.
-It is possible to achieve a high level of avalanche protection for building occupants inside specially designed, reinforced buildings, but persons and pets outside will not be protected.
-Therefore, it is prudent for occupants and guests of residential buildings in and near avalanche hazard zones to become educated and keep current on local avalanche conditions, including the local and regional avalanche danger forecasts.
-However, reliance upon forecasts and avoiding avalanche zones during elevated avalanche danger conditions can reduce, but not eliminate avalanche risk, especially to persons outside of buildings.
+In cases where this is not practical, evacuation plans for exposed areas should be made and implemented.
+Windows and doors on the uphill side should be avoided or designed for impact.